Questions and anwers regarding the use of Sandboxie with email software. For a longer discussion, see Email Protection.

 Q. Will Sandboxie identify and delete viruses in my email?

 A. No. Sandboxie leaves this task to your anti-virus and anti-malware software.
-The job of Sandboxie is to provide the first line of defense and prevent a virus from compromising your computer, and potentially even your anti-virus software.
+The job of Sandboxie is to provide the first line of defense and prevent a virus from infecting your computer, and potentially even your anti-virus software.

 Q. How do I configure Sandboxie for use with my email software?

-A. Open Sandbox Settings > Applications > Email Reader and select the email program that you use.
+A. Open Sandbox Settings > Applications > Email Reader and select the email software that you use.
 If your mailbox data files are not in the default location, see Sandbox Settings > Applications > Folders.
 Then, you should also test the configuration; see Test Email Configuration.

 Q. How do I run my email software under Sandboxie?